Rencikas/ren-laundering/README.md

-# ren-laundering WORK IN PROGRESS
+# Description
-A laundering scrip with a clean looking UI | ESX, QB, OX
+Money laundering script with a built in modern looking UI and easelly configurable